TrailingNomad/Image_Cartoonifier/README.md

       <li>Leaky ReLU function : Def - max(0.01*z,z) </br>Overcomes the drawback of gradient descent being very slow in all ranges.</li>
       </br>
     </ul>
+    Random Initialization : z = wx + b </br> The weight w is randomly initialized instead of being initialized to a zero matrix because doing the latter will give the same output for every node which defeats the purpose of having multiple nodes in a particular hidden layer.
+This problem is often termed as symmetry.
+However the weight b can be initialized to a zeo matrix as initializing w to a non zero matrix breaks the symmetry.
 </ul>
  </ul>